"Water and Sustenance"

 *PRINTS: The large print image itself is 12"x12" and the paper extends to 13"x13".
 If matted, off-white non-yellowing mat is added to the print, perfect for framing.
 Includes design story and artist bio.
 Printed locally, 100% recycled FSC-certified paper.

-Shipping: Via Canada Post Expedited Parcel.
-Allow two weeks for delivery for within Canada, longer for international.
+Shipping: Via Canada Post.
+Allow two or more weeks for delivery for within Canada, longer for international.
 Prices calculated on check-out.